FlowFuse/website/src/blog/2023/03/comparinig-dashboards.md

 When setting up FlexDash, one thing that wasn't immediately obvious was that I needed to restart Node-RED before the custom node showed in the palette.
 This step is [covered in the docs](https://flexdash.github.io/docs/quick-start/#installing-flexdash-in-node-red) but I suspect a lot of users will get stuck working out why the palette manager says the custom node is installed but nothing new has been added to the palette.

+There is also an [ongoing discussion](https://github.com/node-red/node-red/issues/569) about a way to resolve issue by changing how Node-RED deals with dependencies which sounds promising.

 I believe a few improvements to the install process could make FlexDash a much more popular custom node.

 ## How easy is it to get your first demo dashboard running?